 - Experience two weeks in residence on the Curry College campus for an authentic preview of college life

 - Participate in cultural, historic, and social activities to gain awareness of the opportunities available in Boston

 Requirements for Admission:

-- Provide evidence of entering your senior year in high school as of September 2014
+- Provide evidence of entering your junior or senior year in high school as of September 2014

 - Provide documentation of a language-based learning disability, attention deficit disorder, and/or executive function weakness

 - Demonstrate average to gifted cognitive ability as measured by the WAIS/WISC or other psycho-educational testing

 - Provide testing which describes your learning profile (including WAIS/WISC and Achievement tests such as the Woodcock-Johnson III Tests of Achievement)

 - Provide a letter of recommendation (PDF) from your guidance counselor, teacher, or learning specialist

 - COMPLETE AND SUBMIT AND APPLICATION ONLINE (by May 31, 2014).